Building a REST Service with Scala

 }

-All the table columns are defined as a def through the column method with proper Scala type and column name for database.
-In addition to this, several column options are specified after column name parameter.
-They're available through the Tables' O object.
+All the table columns are defined as a def through the column method with proper Scala type and column name for the database.
+In addition to this, several column options are specified after the column name parameter.
+They’re available through the Tables’ O object.
 Next settings are used in the example:

 • PrimaryKey – Mark the column as a (non-compound) primary key.